aloisdg/aloisdg-blog/posts/initial-letter-style-for-a-grid-layout.md

   - programming
 ---

 How could we achieve the following using CSS grid?
+This question was originaly asked on [Stack Overflow](https://stackoverflow.com/questions/71588209/how-would-i-achieve-the-following-using-css-grid?noredirect=1#comment126524204_71588209).

 ![screenshot demoing the expected output](https://i.stack.imgur.com/hf2DJ.png)

-Let's go.
+Here is my answer:

 The HTML here is quite boring: